operating-system-Lab/LAB1/README.md

 # Hands on Unix Commands.

-### Objective:

-⦁	To understand basic utilities of unix.<br/>
-⦁	To compare basic unix shell with popular shell and to learn the basic components in constructing shell script.

 ### Analyzing the Problem:

 ⦁	Start the Linux and enter the user name and password.